-Bottega University delivers its programs online using the Canvas Learning Management System (LMS), Diamond Student Information System, ProQuest for Library Resources, and ProctorFree for proctoring services.
+Bottega University delivers its programs online using the Canvas Learning Management System (LMS), Diamond Student Information System, and ProQuest for Library Resources.
 The Full Stack Development Program also uses devCamp, a proprietary LMS, to provide students an optimal learning experience.
-Students may also be required to download and install specialty software to either complete coursework or demonstrate proficiency relate to projects and assignments.
+Students may be required to download and install specialty software to either complete coursework or demonstrate proficiency relate to projects and assignments.